happya/Coursera-Algorithms-Design-and-Analysis/README.md

-# algoritmStf
+# Coursera course: Algorithms: Design and Analysis
 Analysis and design of algorithm course by Tim Roughgarden in Stanford.

-The codes are my solution for the coures "Analysis and Design of Algorithm" on coursera.
+The ```Homework codes``` folder contains files of my solutions for the coures homeworks.

+The ```Notes``` folder contains files of the lecture notes.